skeezicsb/PERQemu/PERQemu/Readme-source.txt

       (the "Disk14Inch" class of drives) common to all PERQ-1 configurations.
       It works with the Z80's HardDiskSeek device to manage stepping the heads;

     - The "MicropolisDiskController" class is in development.
-This will support the Micropolis 1200-series 8" hard disks that were originally introduced with the PERQ-2 and PERQ-2/T1.
-This will allow configuration of drives in the "Disk8Inch" storage class;
+This supports Micropolis 1200-series hard disks (Disk8Inch class) that were originally introduced with the PERQ-2 and PERQ-2/T1.
+This version works with the EIO board only;

+    - The "CIOMicropolisDiskController" class may be revisited after the EIO version is complete; this rare device may/will allow a PERQ-1 CIO board attach an 8" drive, and is sufficiently different that it warrants its own class.
+Limited software support means this is low on the priority list, as source code and schematics are unavailable;

     - The "MFMDiskController" and "SMDController" classes will someday provide support for Disk5Inch and DiskSMD devices (on PERQ-2 models).